Fernbus coach simulator review – How has it fared?

 Having said all that, don’t forget that Fernbus is still fairly new.
 There are going to be frequent DLC updates, and that is the reason why we have BETAs.
 This is a good coach simulator, and you should forgive it for the few cons I have mentioned above.
 Nothing is static.
 Besides, it’s a new game, open for improvements.
 Whether they are going to expand to France, the UK, Netherlands, time will tell.

 What do you think of this Fernbus coach simulator review?
 Let me know in the comments section below.
-If you’re interested in trying out Fernbus, you can get it here.
+To buy this PC game, click the link on the top right corner of this post to get the best deal.